gnolang/blog/posts/2024-06-03_learn-gno-in-5/README.md

 scope get auto-persisted.
 What does this mean?

-**Gno is a transaction-based language** - this means that each call to a Gno app happens within a transactional context, ensuring atomicity, & consistency.
+**Gno is a transaction-based language** - this means that each call to a Gno app happens within a transactional context, ensuring atomicity and consistency.
 Because of this, developers can focus on the business logic of their apps instead of having to deal with the intricacies of application state management and persistence.